 If on the other hand, your online presence contradicts your professional social media profiles, you may want to take action.
 If you’re looking for a job, or a new career challenge, then it’s a good idea to take a few sensible precautions.

 - Activate full security settings on any social media sites restricting access to your close acquaintances, family and friends.

 - Your profile picture on most social media sites is nearly always visible.
 You may want to make sure that you’re not potentially handicapping a career opportunity by displaying a compromising image.

 - Avoid accepting friend / follow requests from unknown people, as they could be spying on behalf of someone else, or then able to post malicious comments onto your profile.

 - Don’t be afraid to block any career-damaging connections.

 - Take care with any photographs you post.
 As a general rule of thumb, avoid posting any images online that have meta tags which include your name.

 - Get into the habit of performing a Google search on your name, or nickname.
-Try to identify the likely source of anything unprofessional these searches reveal, and if at all possible remove the offending material.
+Try to identify the likely source of anything unprofessional these searches reveal.
+Then, if at all possible, remove the offending material.

 Graduated with an Honours Geology Degree in 1987, and joined the oil and gas industry straight after.
 Worked across the globe for three major service companies and four operators up to 2015.
 Founded Natural Resource Professionals as a grassroots technical recruiter with a global reach.